tparker48/lazywire/README.md

 ## Jump Mode

-Type `/` followed by a path to jump directly to any location.
-As you type, lazywire performs a real-time fuzzy search across the filesystem — works on both local and remote panes.
+Press `/` and type a path to jump directly to any location — works like `cd` with real-time path matching as you type.

+## Fuzzy Find

+Press `f` to fuzzy search recursively within the currently open directory.

 ## File Operations